quinsaiz/image-improver/README.md

 ```
 ## Usage

-1. Place your files (PNG, JPG, JPEG, ICO) in the same folder as the script
+1. Place your files (PNG, JPG, JPEG, ICO) in the same folder as the script.

 2. Run
     ```bash
     python main.py
     ```

-3. Enhanced files appear in the `output` folder
+3. Enhanced files appear in the `output` folder.

 ### Tip

-For very noisy fonts try scale_factor=6 (slower but cleaner).
+For very noisy fonts try `scale_factor=6` (slower but cleaner).